Face detection, attributes, and input data

 Shutter Speed: A faster shutter speed reduces the amount of motion between frames and makes each frame clearer.
 We recommend shutter speeds of 1/60 second or faster.

 Shutter Angle: Some cameras specify shutter angle instead of shutter speed.
 You should use a lower shutter angle if possible.
-This will result in clearer video frames.
+This results in clearer video frames.

 A camera with a lower shutter angle will receive less light in each frame, so the image will be darker.
 You'll need to determine the right level to use.